halkyonio/operator/README.md

 ### Switch from inner to outer

+The existing operator supports to switch from the `inner` or development mode (where code must be pushed to the development's pod) to the `outer` mode (responsible to perform a `s2i` build deployment using a SCM project).
+In this case, a container image will be created from the project compiled and next a new deploymentConfig will be created in order to launch the runtime.

+In order to switch, execute the following operations:

-- Decorate the Component with the following values in order to specify the git info needed to perform a Build, like the name of the component to be selected to switch from the dev loop to the publish loop
+- Decorate the `Component CRD yaml` file with the following values in order to specify the git info needed to perform a Build, like the name of the component to be selected to switch from the dev loop to the outer loop

   ```bash
    annotations: